-When a baby is born via surrogacy, an emotional transfer needs to take place from the surrogate family to the intended parents.
-This emotional transfer allows the baby to begin bonding with his or her parents and vice versa.
-In this article, learn more about the emotional transfer at the baby’s birth, and find tips to help you bond with your surrogate-born baby before and after he or she is born.
+When a baby is born via surrogacy, there’s an emotional transfer from the surrogate family to the intended parents.
+This emotional transfer allows the baby to begin bonding with their parents and vice versa.

 1. Preparing for the Emotional Transfer

 While intended parents may not have the same prenatal bonding experience with their new babies, there are many things you can do to prepare for the emotional transfer of the baby and ensure you are ready to develop a healthy attachment.